uidaholib/oral-history-as-data/_howto/configurethesite.md

 - Below are pictures indicating the location of various audiovideo-id locations on different platforms.
 {% include bootstrap/figure.md img="howto/youtubeid.png" caption="location of your youtube audiovideo-id" alt="opened file, ready for editing" class="w-50" %}
 {% include bootstrap/figure.md img="howto/vimeoid2.png" caption="location of your vimeo audiovideo-id" alt="opened file, ready for editing" class="w-50" %}
-{% include bootstrap/figure.md img="howto/soundcloudid2.png" caption="location of your soundcloud audiovideo-id" alt="opened file, ready for editing" class="w-50" %}
+{% include bootstrap/figure.md img="howto/soundcloud_path_copy.png" caption="location of your the URL path" alt="opened file, ready for editing" class="w-50" %}

 {:.alert .alert-warning .mb-4}
-NOTE: if you use Soundcloud as your platform, you will actually need two pieces of information: your audiovideo-id and your soundcloud-id.

-- To find your soundcloud-id, begin on your homepage.
-Then click on the three dots in the right-hand corner.
-Select settings and then you will find what Soundcloud calls the "rss feed".
-The picture below indicates which part of that line of text is your soundcloud-id.
-{% include bootstrap/figure.md img="howto/soundcloudid.png" caption="location of your soundcloud id" alt="opened file, ready for editing" class="w-50" %}
-- Now you will need to add an additional line of text, as pictured below, that says `soundcloud-id` followed by the number itself.
-{% include bootstrap/figure.md img="howto/soundcloudid4.png" caption="" alt="opened file, ready for editing" class="w-50" %}
+NOTE: if you want to utilize an mp3 file, you can create also create a webpage to house your file and link the URL, in quotation marks, in the audiovideo-id.
+You will also need to change av_source to "mp3".
+Follow the visualizations below for instruction.

+- If you have a page for your mp3 file copy the URL.

+- Copy and paste it with quotation marks included.

+- Change *av_source* to "mp3".

 ## Step 5: Setting up the visualization(s)